Schooling from Home: Process and Difference in the USA

 3. Free and Paid Options

 There are many great free and paid homeschooling curriculums available.
-There are some great free curriculums that offer high-quality education.
+Some great free curriculums offer high-quality education.

 Paid curriculums often come with extra support and features, such as teacher guides, assessments, and online resources, so it's worth considering those as well.
 The best choice for your family will depend on your budget and your child's specific needs.

 4. Try Before You Buy